Mahgni/TypographyBlog/_posts/2020-10-07-text-tempo-dance.md

 ![Album art from Stories by Avicii (2015) ](../uploads/stories.jpeg "Album art from Stories by Avicii (2015) ")

 However, dance music is an incredibly vast genre that covers a multitude of different styles and influences from other genres.
-Design elements not dissimilar from rock and metal can be seen in the logos and branding typography of Sonny 'Skrillex' Moore and DJ duo Krewella.
+Design elements not dissimilar from rock and metal can be seen in the logos and branding typography of Sonny '*Skrillex*' Moore and DJ duo *Krewella*.

 ![](../uploads/640px-skrillex.svg.png)